 Spero is a global platform that connects retirees and refugees locally based on their needs and skills.
 The movement employs actors from retiree, refugee, and religious organizational sectors.
 From the retiree sector, Spero requires participation from organizations like AARP (American Association of Retired Persons) and BAGSO (Germany’s federal association of senior organizations).
 From the refugee aid sector, Spero requires participation from organizations like WR (World Relief) and the IRC (International Rescue Committee).

 Android demo: mobile (a refugee’s user experience)

-iOS demo: iPad coming soon
+iOS demo: iPad (a retiree’s user experience)

 - The users are intergenerational and culturally diverse, requiring special features in the app interface design.

 - The following retiree + refugee match scenarios are based on the personas that I created.

 - I applied information from the above personas to the following sketches of context scenarios, user journeys, and paper prototypes.

 - The name Spero means “I hope.”
 It comes from the Latin phrase “dum spiro spero,” which means “while I breathe, I hope.”
 Spero translates similarly into some Romance languages (ie. espero, “I hope” in Spanish).
 I ran across this term in my word map while investigating the meaning of “indispensable,” which I found in a quote by professor Friederike von Schwerin-High as she described three German novels that romanticize relationships of retirees and refugees as indispensable to one another.